top of page

 A neatly arranged stack of sentimental greeting cards, including a wedding card on top, sits neatly inside a card storage box that will go into a closet and seldom seen.

 Most decluttering advice treats the goal as removal.
-But with greeting cards, the problem isn't that you have too many — it's that the ones worth keeping have nowhere worth going.
+But with greeting cards, the problem isn't that you have too many.
+It's that the ones worth keeping have nowhere worth going.

 A crush-proof Cardkive Box sits next to a stack of greeting cards and paper keepsakes, waiting to be sealed and shipped for professional photography and memory book design.